Deb Fischer: School board (1990–2004)

 In 1990, Fischer was elected to the Valentine Rural High School Board of Education, serving until 2004.
 Governor Mike Johanns appointed Fischer as a Commissioner to the Nebraska Coordinating Commission for Post-Secondary Education from 2000 to 2004.

 Nebraska Legislature (2005–2013)

 Elections

-In 2004, Fischer ran for the Nebraska Legislature from the 43rd legislative district in the state's Sandhills region.
-In the nonpartisan primary, she came in second in a field of seven, receiving 2,226 votes (25.1%); front-runner Kevin T. Cooksley received 2,264 votes (25.5%).
-In the general election, she defeated Cooksley with 8,178 votes to his 8,050, a margin of 50.4%–49.6%.
+In 2004, State Senator Jim Jones declined to seek reelection, and Fischer ran to succeed him in the 43rd legislative district, which was based in the state's Sandhills region.
+In the nonpartisan primary, she faced a crowded field of candidates, including Thomas County Attorney Warren Arganbright, rancher Kevin Cooksley, teacher Howard Gaffney, farmer Floyd Slagle, retired teacher Louis Stithem, and businessman Elmer Vogel.
+Fischer placed second, receiving 2,226 votes (25.1%) to Cooksley's 2,264 (25.5%).
+In the general election, she defeated Cooksley with 8,178 votes to his 8,050, 50.4%–49.6%.

 In 2008, she won reelection unopposed.
 Nebraska's term-limits law precluded her running for reelection in 2012.
+Fischer resigned from the legislature on January 2, 2013.